networknt/light-4j/docs/content/architecture/jee-is-dead.md

 which provides all cross cutting concerns for microservices running in containers.
 It supports design driven approach and developers will only focus on the domain business logic in generated handlers.
 All the rest will be handled by the Framework and DevOps flow.
+So far, it is the fastest microservices framework available.